VipinNethues/VipinNethues/README.md

 ## I'm a Software Development Professional

-- 👨‍💻 I’m currently working with Nethues Technologies and work on web development technologies like MYSQL, JavaScript, PHP, Node, JQuery, HTML etc.
+- 👨‍💻 I’m currently working with Nethues Technologies and work on web development technologies like MYSQL, JavaScript, PHP, Node, JQuery, HTML and CMS like Expression engine, PrestaShop, shopify, wordpress etc.
 - 📚 I’m currently learning everything about AWS and REACT JS 😅
 - 💪🏼 Future Goals: Learn more technologies - lext target is Python.
 - ⚡ Fun fact: I love to fly kites and long rides on motorcycle.